nellore/gi2015/README.md

 # gi2015
 Scripts and processed data for reproducing Genome Informatics 2015 talk on junctions found across ~21,500 SRA samples

 The presentation itself is in `gi2015.key` and `gi2015.pdf`.
 The Python script `gi2015.py` generates all the data used in the talk (and much more), but it depends on a list of junctions that's currently unreleased.
-Its results are contained in the following files whose formats are described below.
+The junction list may nonetheless be reproduced by following the instructions at the end of this document.
+Results from running `gi2015.py` are contained in the following files whose formats are described below.
 See `gi2015.py`'s docstring for still more information.

 ### gi2015.venn.txt
 Intersections between junctions obtained from SEQC protocol and junctions